 Talent places the dishes into the incubator and starts them shaking.

 After incubation, remove any unbound bacteria by submerging the slides three times in a beaker filled with PBS before visualizing the bound bacteria by Gram staining as described in the text protocol [1-MED].
+“Now bacteria are ready for Gram staining”.

 Talent submerges the slides multiple times into a beaker filled with PBS.